fenago/tableau-server/md/sites/Synchronize External Directory Groups in a Site - Tableau.md

 </div>

-In the[ Groups - Details]{.uicontrol} page, administrators can set the minimum site role for group users to apply during synchronization.
+In the[ Groups - Details] page, administrators can set the minimum site role for group users to apply during synchronization.

 This setting does not run synchronization; it sets the minimum site role